coltonbooth/CoreChainDB/proposals/migrate-cli.md

 <!---
 Copyright © 2020 Interplanetary Database Association e.V.,
-BigchainDB and IPDB software contributors.
+corechaindb and IPDB software contributors.
 SPDX-License-Identifier: (Apache-2.0 AND CC-BY-4.0)
 Code is Apache-2.0 and docs are CC-BY-4.0
 --->

-# Migrate Bigchaindb cli for Tendermint
+# Migrate corechaindb cli for Tendermint

 ## Problem Description
 With Tendermint integration some of the cli sub-commands have been rendered obsolete.
 It would be only appropriate to remove those sub-commands.